 While there is some appeal to soteriological inerrancy because it removes much of the tension between the Bible and science/history, it does open its adherents to the Slippery Slope challenge.
 Once you allow for some inaccuracy in the Bible, where do you draw the line?
 If you admit to the possibility that Adam was not a historical person, could acknowledging the same for Jesus be far behind?
 This is clearly a real danger.

 The extreme opposite position of strict inerrancy would be those who deny any form of inerrancy for the Bible.
-For them, the Bible may have some form of inspiration like illumination; and it may have value for knowing God and be useful for living a godly life; but it is only a human book and subject to error as well as revision.
+For them, the Bible may have some form of inspiration like illumination; and it may have value for knowing God and be useful for living a godly life, but it is only a human book and subject to error as well as revision.
 The Bible may be a special book, but it is not treated differently than other books that offer perceived value to the readers.
 This is a position that is popular among liberal churches that want to proclaim a gospel that is different than that proclaimed in the Bible.

 Questions about Inerrancy

 How important is the question of inerrancy in the life of the believer?
 I do believe that at least to some extent it is an important issue.
 If one does not believe that the Bible is true, then why bother to read it or seek to follow its instructions.
-What makes it any different that the Koran or the Book of Mormon?
+What makes it any different than the Koran or the Book of Mormon?
 What makes it any better a guide to truth than thousands of other books you might find in a bookstore or online?

-Advantages to Strict Inerrancy
+Advantages of Strict Inerrancy

-On the other hand, if strict inerrancy it true, then absolute truth is found in the pages of the Bible and any conflicting source is in error.
+On the other hand, if strict inerrancy is true, then absolute truth is found in the pages of the Bible and any conflicting source is in error.
 There are several advantages to this approach.

 - There is no need to evaluate any competing claims that appear to be at odds with the Bible.
 The Bible is always correct.
 I may not understand what it is saying on a particular topic, but I can rest assured that ultimately it will be proven correct and I just need to depend on it and invest the time in it to properly understand its message.
 It is actually much easier to simply believe the Bible is true than to have to evaluate the truthfulness of each of its claims.